sugar-glider27/hawaii-google-maps-analysis/README.md

 - - **Significance level:** 0.01

 At a significance level of 0.01, we reject the null hypothesis.
-The missingness of `state` is strongly dependent on `category` (MAR).
-The category distribution of businesses with missing `state` is very different from those with a recorded state, indicated by the large TVD of 0.5127.
-This suggests that certain types of businesses are far more likely to have their state recorded than others — for example, tourist attractions and parks may be more consistently maintained on Google Maps than smaller local businesses like restaurants or clothing stores, which have a higher closure rate as seen in our exploratory analysis.
+The missingness of `state` is strongly dependent on `category`.
+The large TVD of 0.5127 indicates that the category distribution with 'missing' State is very different from those with a recorded 'state'.

-### NMAR Analysis

-We believe that 'price' may be Not Missing At Random(NMAR) because high-end or more expensive businesses may deliberately choose not to display their price tier on Google Maps because they do not want to scare off potential customers.
-A business's pricing may also span across multiple tiers making it difficult for the business to be categorized under one price tier.
-Additionally, lower, budget-friendly businesses may be more likely to display their price tier because the lower prices will make a business much more attractive towards people constrained to a lower budget.
-So, if based on this logic, we would expect 'price' to be missing more often for businesses that are more expensive.

-In order to attempt to explain the missingness in 'price', we would like to obtain data about a businesses true pricing.
-This could be done by looking at menu prices or the typical price of goods a business sells.
-This would allow us to determine which tier a business should be in and if more expensive businesses tend to have 'price' missing.

-### Missingness Dependency
+This test suggests that certain types of businesses are more likely to have their state recorded than others.

+<iframe
+  src="missingness-state-avg-rating.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ## Hypothesis Testing
 ### Question